oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

     ![Add Sample File](images/add-sample-file.png " ")

 5. To upload a file, simply click on the **Upload** button and select any file from your computer.
-If you don't have a file to upload, don't worry – you can use one of the samples provided.

     ![Upload Sample File](images/upload-file.png " ")